 Evaluation criteria for replication findings

-McCullough et al. (1997) conducted 10 correlation tests in the original article as shown in Table 2.
-We aimed to compare the replication’s control condition effects with those in the original article using the criteria set by LeBel et al. (2019) (see subsection “Replication evaluation” in the Supplementary Materials).
+McCullough et al. (1997) conducted 10 correlation tests in the target article as shown in Table 2.
+We aimed to compare the replication’s control condition effects with those in the target article using the criteria set by LeBel et al. (2019) (see subsection “Replication evaluation” in the Supplementary Materials).

 Replication closeness evaluation